iCliniq Logo

-I am 21 years old.
-I had been diagnosed with a mild mitral valve prolapse four years ago.
-I have been prescribed beta-blockers for the same.
-Last year when an echo was performed, it showed that the prolapse had reduced.
-But, in the last few months, due to an increased amount of activity and my varicocele medication, I feel a chest pain.
-I also feel depression, anxiety, and panic even though there is nothing to worry about.
-Do I need a surgery or can I continue with the same medications?
-Thank you.
+I am 21 years old and was diagnosed with mild mitral valve prolapse four years ago.
+I have been prescribed beta-blockers for this condition.
+Last year, an echocardiogram revealed that the prolapse had reduced.
+However, in the past few months, due to increased physical activity and my varicocele medication, I have been experiencing chest pain.
+I also feel symptoms of depression, anxiety, and panic, even though there is nothing to worry about.
+Do I need surgery, or can I continue with my current medications?

 Hello,